 One good way: write in a journal.

 Please don’t feel intimidated by that.
+Journaling allows you to be your own compassionate listener and the author of your own story.
 Journaling is simply the process of recording thoughts, feelings, experiences, and observations.
 It is most beneficial, even therapeutic, when done with intention.
 It is also a private, courageous, healing act; a powerful form of witnessing to the self; and a proven method for self-directed change.

 Writing about thoughts and feelings has long been shown to offer emotional, physical, and spiritual comfort.
 The act of writing itself structures whirling, nebulous thoughts into a more coherent form, which can soothe us or help clarify the situation.
 The journal becomes a welcoming container into which we place those thoughts and feelings so that they become less stressful and easier to manage.